Assessing the impact of OER adoption in expanding access to quality teacher education in Sub-Saharan Africa

-- Is there any change in the number of student teachers enrolled/trained as a result of the availability of the open course modules (textbooks) in math and science?/
+- Has there been any change in the number of student teachers enrolled/trained as a result of the availability of AVU open course modules (textbooks) in mathematics and science?

-- Are there any notable differences with regards to the impact of OER on access and quality across the institutions investigated on the basis of the findings from question 1 above?
+- Are there any notable differences with regards to the impact of OER on access and quality across the institutions investigated on the basis of the findings from Question 1?

 Teaching is one of the largest public service professions in any country, and for governments and tertiary institutions in Africa, the struggle continues to address the demand for trained teachers and the need for quality updated curriculum that reflects the demands of the current knowledge driven technological society.
 It is for this reason that OER initiatives hold such promise for addressing these challenges.
 An analysis and assessment of the impact of the OERs on teacher education and training can help shed light on the role and promise of OERs in addressing persistent issues of access, cost and quality that faces teacher education and training in sub-Saharan Africa.

 According to D’Antoni (2009), the William and Flora Hewlett Foundation which has acted as a strong advocate for OER since 2001 has supported many OER initiatives worldwide to equalize access to knowledge based on a three-part theory of change: 1) promote access to high quality educational resources; 2) remove barriers to open educational content and 3) encourage the use of OER worldwide.
 An analysis of several OER studies reveals that they seem to be largely driven by this three-part theory of change.
 They generally contend that the adoption of OER will positively impact on provision of education worldwide.